midjourney/docs/README.md

 **Note**: The `--no` command is equivalent to using weight -0.5.

-### Emoji responses

-✉️ — Sends an image to your DMs with the seed # and job ID.
-If the result was a grid, it will send each individual image.

-⭐️ — Marks image as "favorite".
-This shows in a separate feed on the web gallery and sends the image to the #favorites channel.

-❌ — Cancels or deletes a generation at any time.
-It is also removed from the web gallery.

 ### Preferences

 `/prefer suffix <text>` — This will automatically append this suffix after all prompts you submit.
 Leave empty to reset.